GreenevilleFootball.com

 1996: Byron Gillespie - Finalist

-Gillespie had over 1,500 yards rushing his senior season, leading the IMAC conference in both yards and points scored.
-Gillespie's efforts took Greeneville to the second round of the playoffs where they faced Cleveland, who had the state's longest winning streak at 54 games.
-Depsite a had fought game in which Gillespie had 119 yards, the Devils lost..
+Gillespie rushed for more than 1,500 yards during his senior season, leading the IMAC conference in both rushing yards and points scored.
+His powerful running and consistent play helped guide Greeneville to the second round of the state playoffs, where the Devils faced Cleveland, the team that held the state’s longest winning streak at 54 games.

 2002: Cody Baugh - Nominee